Pixelfest/Sistem/README.md

-# Sistem - A Stereogram generator
+# Sistem - A Stereogram generator and expiremtal UI

+Latest changes are mainly a backup for my new work so far.
+I'm trying to create a new GUI with more options than Sistem, built on .NET Core.
+I'll try to update it to .NET 5 most likely.

 ## How to build